AseptSoft Core Documentation

 Managing Dialogs

-• Right-click on a dialog in the overview to access options: Edit, Duplicate, or Remove
+• Right-click on a dialog to access options: Edit, Duplicate, or Remove

 • When you click a dialog to select it, the dialog name is inserted into the Prompt field